Heart Failure (HF)

 Electrocardiography

-Electrocardiography (ECG) is almost always done to determine whether the heart rhythm is normal, whether the walls of the ventricles are thickened, and whether the person has had a heart attack.
+Electrocardiography (ECG) is almost always done to determine whether the heart rhythm is normal and to tell quickly whether a person has had a heart attack.

 Echocardiography